-1) Nirvana was a popular and highly influential American grunge band.
-The band formed in Aberdeen, Washington in 1987, and it was part of the Seattle grunge scene of the late 80s, alongside bands like Pearl Jam, Alice in Chains and Soundgarden.
-As their popularity rose, alternative rock became a dominant genre on American and Canadian radio and music television during the early-to-mid '90s.
+(1) Nirvana was a popular and highly-influential American grunge band.
+The band formed in Aberdeen, Washington, in 1987, and it was part of the Seattle grunge scene of the late eighties, alongside bands like Pearl Jam, Alice in Chains, and Soundgarden.
+As their popularity rose, alternative rock became a dominant genre on American and Canadian radio and music television during the early-to-mid nineties.

-At the start of the new decade, the band commenced their first recording sessions to the follow-up album with producer Butch Vig, substituted their drummer by Dave Grohl and signed to DGC Records.
-The result, 'Nevermind', would eventually sell over seven million copies in the United States, and over 30 million worldwide.
+At the start of the new decade, the band commenced their first recording sessions to the follow-up album with producer Butch Vig, replaced their drummer by Dave Grohl, and signed to DGC Records.
+The result, Nevermind, would eventually sell over seven million copies in the United States, and over thirty million worldwide.

-2) Nirvana is a UK-based progressive rock band formed in 1967, primarily active in the late 1960s and early 1970s - and still sporadically active to the present day.
+(2) Nirvana is a U.K.-based progressive rock band formed in 1967, primarily active in the late 1960s to early 1970s and still sporadically active to the present day.

 The band was signed by Island Records’ founder Chris Blackwell in the era when he also signed the bands Traffic and Free.

-Musically, the group blended myriad musical styles including rock, pop, folk, jazz, Latin rhythms and classical music — primarily augmented by baroque chamber-style arrangements to create a unique entity.
+Musically, the group blended myriad musical styles including rock, pop, folk, jazz, Latin rhythms, and classical music — primarily augmented by baroque chamber-style arrangements.

-The next year 1968 their follow-up album, All Of Us, featured a similar broad range of musical styles.
+In 1968 their follow-up album, All of Us, featured a similar broad range of musical styles.
 Their third album To Markos III was released on the Pye label in 1969.

 As of late 2005 the founding members Alex Spyropoulos and Patrick Campbell-Lyons are still sporadically writing and recording.

-3) Nirvana was a short-lived Finnish punk band formed in 1980, whose sole release was a 7" vinyl with tracks “Kielletyt leikit” and “Kuljen kaupungilla” with 200 pressings.
+(3) Nirvana was a short-lived Finnish punk band formed in 1980, whose sole release was a 7" vinyl disc with tracks “Kielletyt leikit” and “Kuljen kaupungilla” with two hundred pressings.

-4) Nirvana was a Dutch pop group, formed in 1985 by producers Bernard Oattes and Rob van Schaik.
-The group consisted of Anthony Moendir, Frits Broekrits and Annie Alberti and have released one single, “Say When”, which became a big hit.
+(4) Nirvana was a Dutch pop group, formed in 1985 by producers Bernard Oattes and Rob van Schaik.
+The group consisted of Anthony Moendir, Frits Broekrits, and Annie Alberti and released one single, “Say When”, which became a big hit.
 The group split up in 1987.